mirumee/ariadne-codegen/README.md

 # Ariadne Code Generator

-Python code generator that takes graphql schema, queries and mutations and generates Python package with fully typed and asynchronous GraphQL client.
+Python code generator that takes graphql schema, queries, mutations and subscriptions and generates Python package with fully typed and asynchronous GraphQL client.

 It's available as `ariadne-codegen` command and reads configuration from the `pyproject.toml` file: